-Obviously there are much more complex ways to measure this and this is why professional fittings can be hundreds of dollars.
+There are much more complex ways to measure this and this is why professional fittings can be hundreds of dollars.
 From here we can adjust the seat in the fore or aft position on the rails.
-This is a minor adjustment where we are really just trying to find those “sit bones”.
-Too far back and the rider is crushing that soft tissue and too far forward the rider will clipping the side of the seat with every revolution.
+This is a minor adjustment where we are just trying to find those “sit bones”.
+Too far back and the rider is crushing that soft tissue and too far forward the rider will clip the side of the seat with every revolution.

 So in closing, it is always more than just the saddle however there are plenty of designs to pick your fancy.
 Listen to your rider friends and try some things out for yourself.
 Replace that old saddle every 2 years or so depending on how much you ride.
 Make sure you are fitted properly on your bike and sitting on those “sit bones” before you start complaining that it is all the saddle’s fault.

-Look into a no nose saddle or a saddle with a Perineum groove to give some relief to all that soft tissue in between your legs.
-I personally have a road saddle with the cutout.
+I would recommend you look into a no-nose saddle or a saddle with a Perineum groove to give some relief to all that soft tissue in between your legs.
+I have a road saddle with a cutout.
 I have never had any problems with numbness or tingling and that I think is mostly due to the proper saddle position and where I carry my weight.

 - How To Fit Your Bicycle: Bike Fit Explained

 - 8 Things To Consider While Buying Padded Bike Shorts

 - Best Dropper Posts- Revolutionizing The Mountain Biking Experience